 My name is Jake and I have a snake.
-Previously at Endeavor, and before that I studied computer science and math at NC State, which I left senior year to move to San Francisco.
+Currently at Tzafon, previously Endeavor, and before that I studied computer science and math at NC State, which I left senior year to move to San Francisco.
 I post here occassionally to share thoughts and projects.

 Research Interests

 Harnesses.
 Models are only useful if you can apply them.
-Frontier LLMs today have the knowledge and skills to perform many valuable tasks, but are constrained by their ability to interact with other systems.
-There’s lots of low-hanging fruit here.
+There’s a lot of low-hanging fruit here.

 A few of my favorites:

 - Remote Labor Index.
-Another benchmark, also has a harness for long-horizon digital work tasks.
+CUA harness for measuring progress towards full automation of standard online freelance work.
 Still very unsaturated, no model gets above 5%

 My current pet project: engineering a real-life Black Lotus.
 There are two primary motivations here: